 The ArcGIS Pro quick-start tutorials introduce you to many aspects of ArcGIS Pro.
 They cover basic operations, such as adding data and navigating in 3D, as well as complete workflows, such as authoring maps, sharing maps to ArcGIS Online, and building analysis models.

-The tutorials range from 15 to 60 minutes and include a video that summarizes the workflow.
-Here are some of the things you'll do as you learn ArcGIS Pro:
+The tutorials vary in length from 10 to 60 minutes and include a short preview video.
+Here are a few of the things you'll do as you learn ArcGIS Pro:

-- Explore New Zealand's tallest mountain in 3D in Navigate maps and scenes.
+- Explore a mountain in 3D in Navigate maps and scenes.

 - Visualize flood risk in an urban area in Add data to a project.

 - Draw a population heat map and compare it to city bus routes in Symbolize map layers.

 - Share a map of hiking trails to ArcGIS Online in Share a web map.

 - Identify areas at risk from invasive grass species in Use geoprocessing tools.

 - Create data to represent ski cabins in a national park in Create points from a table.

 - Dynamically display changes in tourism over a 20-year period in Visualize temporal data.